 Such thoughtful planning is Gleysteen’s trademark.
 “We’re creating value, not just space,” he insists.
 Moving effortlessly between classical and contemporary, Gleysteen brought the best of both here.
 “The key to creating fresh but traditional work is to cull out what is no longer relevant,” he explains.
 To that end, he eliminated unnecessary space, forged bedrooms of a comfortable, not grandiose, size and created living areas that are, he says, “accommodating, not monumental.”

 Because the husband was instrumental in fine-tuning many of the systems like the digital lighting himself, the home runs like the proverbial well-oiled machine.

 High praise rains down from all sides for Caan’s contributions.
-Collaborating with the wife, she has conjured the perfect, well-edited ambience.
+Collaborating with the wife, she has conjured the perfect, well-edited ambiance.
 Window treatments?
 Caan wisely includes them only where privacy is demanded.
 Elsewhere she’s left the windows free, furthering a come-in-Mother-Nature vibe the family treasures.
-The serene house feels at one with its surroundings from furnishings to palette.
+The serene house feels at one with its surroundings from furnishings to the palette.
 “I knew we didn’t want oranges and browns.
 The old stones are gray with a touch of purple.
 Our lavenders, blues and grays are all derived from them,” says the wife.

 Gleysteen says he designs his homes “from the kitchen out,” so it makes sense that in this Y-shaped plan, the stunning kitchen with its dual counters and Calacatta marble–clad cooking station is at the center.
 The family breakfasts at a Saarinen table by Knoll on Ultrasuede-covered chairs.